chpoit/utsushis-charm/README.md

 - I get through the First phase, but it stops when checking the first frame of
   - This is an issue with Tesseract not being installed.
 Check the next bullet point.
 - Google Tesseract is not installed/not found
+  - This should not happen in version 1.4 and above.
   - Make sure you installed it.
 You might have to reboot
   - Try adding it manually to the path
     - Potential Locations: